krisgholson/serverless-thumbnail/README.md

 * Woot!
 Thumbnail generated and available at apigateway-thumb.png.

-I've found that everytime I run ```sls deploy``` to deploy my service using the serverless framework, I also have to repeat steps 8-12 so that API Gateway has the permission to invoke my Lambda service.
+I've found that everytime I run ```sls deploy``` to deploy my service using the serverless framework, I also have to repeat the fix so that API Gateway has the permission to invoke my Lambda service.
 This feels like a bug with API Gateway or a CloudFormation limitation.  *Maybe* there is a CloudFormation workaround that the serverless framework can provide.
 But I can certainly say that 'Execution failed due to configuration error: Unable to transform request' was not that helpful when trying to figure out what was needed to make this work.